 Can I have my breast tissue tested for breast cancer?

 Yes, breast reduction patients will sometimes ask that their excised breast tissue (from one or both breasts) be tested for breast cancer.
+This surgical procedure routinely includes pathological examination of the removed tissue to check for any abnormalities.

 What should you not do before breast reduction surgery?